 “Such that it is,” Denth said with a sigh.
 “We’re not generally a very clever lot.
 Otherwise, we’d probably have selected a profession without such a high mortality rate.”

-“As opposed to you,” Tonks said.
-“Who chose one with a high morality rate.”
+“Like princess,” Tonks said.
+“Good life-span, those.
+I’ve often wondered if I should apprentice myself to one.”

 Vivenna frowned as the two men chuckled at their humor.
-She was more concerned with other things, however.
 Lemks wouldn’t have broken under torture, she thought.
 He’s too well trained.
 And, even if he had broken, he wouldn’t have included both the real password and the false one.
-He’d have used only the false one, giving me the hint I needed to know that he’d been taken.

 “Hey!”
 Peprin’s voice suddenly said, walking in the door.
 “You started eating without me!”
 The young man approached the table, placing hands on hips.
 Only then, apparently, did his brain register that Vivenna was sitting between two unfamiliar soldiers.